saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/events/meeting_01-26-2024/index.md

 2. Create a class, `Student`, to hold the data specified \(name, age, courses\).
 Replace the current structure managing students with a list of `Student` types.
 Update the necessary code in the menu interface.
 (This `Student` class will behave like a C/)
 3. Update the menu interface with three new options: *Add Student*, *Update Student Information*, and *Delete Student*
 4. Add saving functionality.
 Each time the user exits, the list of student information should be saved to a file.
 Then, when they enter the program again, the file will be read from, attempting to initialize the student data list to the content found there.
 5. Refactor your code to make it more object oriented, using setters and getters for `Studennt` and creating a new `StudentManager` class to manage the list of students.

+## Publishing to Github